Why Personalized Email Makes All The Difference

 Choosing a suitable email prefix is another important consideration.
-It’s fine to have an [email protected] or [email protected] address for general correspondence, but is this the first impression you really want to create in an email marketing campaign?
+It’s fine to have an info@ or sales@ address for general correspondence.
+However, is this the first impression you really want to create in an email marketing campaign?
 It’s far better to send messages from a named individual, addressing the recipient directly.
-This suggests intimacy and exclusivity, building a connection and subconsciously encouraging people to read on.
-It’s also advisable for the sender to be a point of contact throughout subsequent customer journeys, ensuring clients don’t have to communicate with several email accounts in different divisions of the business.
+Individual emails suggest intimacy and exclusivity and build a connection to subconsciously encouraging people to read on.
+It’s also advisable for the sender to be a point of contact throughout subsequent customer journeys.
+This ensures that clients don’t have to communicate with several email accounts in different divisions of the business.
 That gets old pretty quickly.

 Small is beautiful

 The other strand of this personalization process involves contacting named individuals one at a time.
-Having a named recipient in the To field immediately creates a sense of identity that can’t be imitated in a BCC.
+Having a named recipient in the ‘To’ field immediately creates a sense of identity.
 Each person won’t know how many other people received the same message, but they’ll know it’s no more specific to them than a billboard or radio advert.
 Although individual emails take longer to dispatch, they’ll achieve far higher response rates.
-And automated software tools take the strain out of mass mailings, distributing emails in response to specific events or when a certain amount of time has elapsed.
+And automated software tools take the strain out of mass mailings.
+They can distribute email in response to specific events or when a certain amount of time has elapsed.

 More advanced software packages break this down even further.
-They can send different subject lines or body content to specific audience segments.
+They can send different subject lines or body content to specific audiences.
 Advanced packages distribute messages at different times of day to suit international audiences, and provide bespoke reminders about unused vouchers or basket items.
 Because they’re personalized, they tend to achieve far higher read and response rates.
 And each of these little interactions reinforces the sense of a firm that truly cares about each individual client’s experience.

 Making the numbers add up